DylanCerrudo/sysops-helper-scripts/README.md

 ## What This Does

-I created three main scripts that automate common sysops tasks:
+I created scripts that automate common sysops tasks:

 **Log Analyzer** - Scans through log files and pulls out errors, warnings, and critical issues.
 Uses regex to parse different log formats and categorize problems by severity.
 Saves a ton of time when troubleshooting.

 **Backup Manager** - Automatically creates timestamped ZIP backups of files and directories.
 Filters out junk like .git folders and build artifacts.
 Keeps track of backup history so you can see what got backed up when.

 **System Monitor** - Watches CPU, memory, and disk usage in real-time.
 Set your own thresholds and get alerts when resources are running low.
 Can run continuously or just do spot checks.

+**Cron Job Automation** - Scripts for scheduling automated backups and monitoring.
+Includes setup helper and examples for common scheduling patterns.

+**Cloud Backup Integration** - Uploads backups to Google Cloud Storage for remote disaster recovery.
+Auto-cleanup keeps only recent backups to save storage costs.

 ## Setup